Seawall Inspection South Florida — Free, Written Report Included

 We check for any visible lean or bowing toward the water.
 Even slight movement indicates that soil pressure is overcoming the wall's structural resistance.

-Seawalls must allow water to move through controlled drainage points to equalize hydrostatic pressure.
-Blocked drainage causes buildup that accelerates structural failure.
+Seawalls must allow water to move through controlled drainage points.
+Blocked drainage causes hydrostatic pressure buildup that accelerates structural failure.

 After any major storm event, seawalls can sustain damage that is not immediately visible.
-We look for impact damage, shifted panels, and stress fractures caused by surge.
+We look for impact damage, shifted panels, and stress fractures from surge.

 8 Signs Your Seawall Needs a Professional Inspection Right Now

 If any of the following apply to your property, do not wait.
-Every one of these conditions gets worse and more expensive over time — not better.
+Every one of these conditions gets worse and more expensive over time.

 Visible cracks in the wall face

-Any crack wider than a hairline, or cracks running horizontally across a panel, indicates bending stress that can lead to panel failure if left unaddressed.
+Any crack wider than a hairline, or cracks running horizontally across a panel, indicates bending stress that can lead to panel failure.

 Wall leaning toward the water

 Even a subtle lean means something has failed in your tie rod or anchor system.
-This condition does not stabilize on its own — it progresses until the wall collapses.
+This condition does not stabilize on its own.

 Depressions or soft spots in your yard

 Sinkholes and settling near the seawall mean soil is washing through or under the wall.
-The foundation is being undermined and the surface can give way suddenly.
+The surface can give way suddenly.

 Orange or brown rust staining

-Vertical rust stains on a concrete seawall mean internal rebar or tie rods are corroding.
-As steel corrodes it expands, cracking the concrete from the inside — a process that accelerates rapidly.
+Vertical rust stains mean internal rebar or tie rods are corroding — a process that accelerates rapidly once it starts.

 Water seeping through during high tide

-Active water movement through your seawall during tidal cycles means the wall's structural integrity is already broken.
-This is not a cosmetic issue — it is an emergency.
+Active water movement through your seawall during tidal cycles means structural integrity is already broken.
+This is an emergency.

 Cracked, broken, or shifted cap

 The concrete cap along the top of your seawall holds the entire panel system together.
-A compromised cap puts every other component at greater risk of accelerated deterioration.
+A compromised cap puts every other component at greater risk.

 Landscaping or pavers settling near the wall

-Sod, concrete, or pavers that have dropped or tilted near the seawall edge indicate soil loss behind the wall — often a sign of voids forming in the foundation area.
+Sod, concrete, or pavers that have dropped or tilted near the seawall edge indicate soil loss behind the wall.

 Wall is 20+ years old and never been inspected

-The majority of seawalls in Palm Beach and Broward County date from the 1980s and 1990s.
-An uninspected wall of that age is an unquantified liability for any waterfront homeowner.
+Most seawalls in Palm Beach and Broward County date from the 1980s–1990s.
+An uninspected wall of that age is an unquantified liability.

 Seawall Inspections Are Not Just for Visible Damage

 Before closing on a waterfront property, a seawall inspection is as important as a roof inspection.
-A failing seawall can add $25,000 to $100,000 in repair costs that show up after closing.
-Many lenders and insurers now require seawall condition reports before approving waterfront mortgages or policies.
+A failing seawall can add $25,000–$100,000 in repair costs discovered after closing.

-Even if you have not spotted any warning signs, we recommend a professional inspection every 3 to 5 years for walls under 20 years old, and annually for walls over 25 years old.
-Most serious seawall problems develop invisibly over time.
+We recommend inspection every 3–5 years for walls under 20 years old, and annually for walls over 25 years old.

-Storm surge, wave action, and elevated water levels stress seawalls significantly — even when no visible damage appears immediately.
-An inspection after any major weather event identifies hidden damage before it progresses.
+Storm surge and wave action stress seawalls significantly — even when no visible damage appears immediately.
+Get inspected after any major weather event.

-Knowing your seawall's condition before listing gives you the opportunity to address issues proactively — avoiding buyer concessions, failed deal inspections, and last-minute price reductions driven by seawall problems.
+Knowing your seawall's condition before listing gives you the opportunity to address issues proactively — avoiding failed deal inspections and last-minute price reductions.

 Some insurers now require periodic seawall condition reports.
-Our inspection includes photographic documentation and a written condition assessment suitable for insurance carriers and lenders.
+Our inspection includes photographic documentation and a written report suitable for insurance carriers and lenders.

-Commercial seawall systems serving marinas, condominium properties, or HOA common areas require regularly documented inspections for liability management and insurance compliance purposes.
+Commercial seawall systems require regularly documented inspections for liability management and insurance compliance purposes.

-Every JKT Marine seawall inspection includes a written report delivered to you after the assessment.
-This is not a verbal summary — it is a documented record you can use for real estate transactions, insurance requirements, lender submissions, and HOA records.
+Every inspection includes a written report delivered to you after the assessment — a documented record you can use for real estate transactions, insurance requirements, and lender submissions.

 - Overall structural condition rating